Practical Plant I.D. for Professionals

-Graduates of Practical Plant ID for Professionals (PPP) will learn the fundamental skills used by professional plant ecologists to efficiently and accurately identify plant species in the field.
+Course participants learn the fundamental skills used by professional plant ecologists to efficiently and accurately identify plant species in the field.
 Upon successful completion of the course, participants will:

 Access and apply relevant resources available for plant identification in their region.

 Identify tree species by site using scientific nomenclature.

 Apply the mechanics of using plant community type and plant identification resources to identify shrubs, herbs, and common grasses in the field.

 Identify plant morphology and characteristics for regionally important or specific major plant families.

 Catalogue and photograph to facilitate specimen verification by a plant taxonomist.